MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 1. Get the largest commit version number of table tbl_alarm_master
 1. Update last_commit_version in table table_commit_version for the next query

-Enabling CDF will not make significant impact for the system performance and cost.
+Enabling CDF won't make significant impact for the system performance and cost.
 The change data records are generated inline during the query execution process and are much smaller than the total size of rewritten files.

 ### Potential use cases